 This creates the directory ~/.julia/v0.3/FooBar, initializes it as a git repository, generates a bunch of files that all packages should have, and commits them to the repository:

 $ cd ~/.julia/v0.3/FooBar && git show --stat commit 84b8e266dae6de30ab9703150b3bf771ec7b6285 Author: Stefan Karpinski <firstname.lastname@example.org> Date: Wed Oct 16 17:57:58 2013 -0400 FooBar.jl generated files. license: MIT authors: Stefan Karpinski years: 2013 github: true travis: true Julia Version 0.2.0-rc1+23 [2039ec61a5] .travis.yml | 13 +++++++++++++ LICENSE.md | 23 +++++++++++++++++++++++ README.md | 3 +++ src/FooBar.jl | 5 +++++ 4 files changed, 44 insertions(+)

-At the moment, the package manager knows about the MIT “Expat” License, indicated by "MIT", and the Simplified BSD License, indicated by "BSD".
-If you want to use a different license, you can ask us to add it to the package generator, or just pick one of these two and then modify the ~/.julia/v0.3/PACKAGE/LICENSE.md file after it has been generated.
+At the moment, the package manager knows about the MIT “Expat” License, indicated by "MIT", the Simplified BSD License, indicated by "BSD", and version 2.0 of the Apache Software License, indicated by "ASL".
+If you want to use a different license, you can ask us to add it to the package generator, or just pick one of these three and then modify the ~/.julia/v0.3/PACKAGE/LICENSE.md file after it has been generated.

 If you created a GitHub account and configured git to know about it, Pkg.generate will set an appropriate origin URL for you.
 It will also automatically generate a .travis.yml file for using the Travis automated testing service.
 You will have to enable testing on the Travis website for your package repository, but once you’ve done that, it will already have working tests.
 Of course, all the default testing does is verify that using FooBar in Julia works.